jouni/seep/README.md

     })

-Then in the command line, if you installed seep globally (with npm install -g seep)
+In the command line, if you installed seep globally (with npm install -g seep)

     $ seep start my-app.js

-For local install
+or for a local installation

     $ node_modules/.bin/seep start my-app.js

+Then point your browser to http://localhost:8000/my-app